 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has remained level across the region.
-However, the signal decreased at Cardigan and Lampeter. - No indicators were triggered during the last reporting period. - There was one sample missing from each of Cardigan and Lampeter.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has decreased across the region.
+However, the signal increased at Cardigan. - The Increasing Signal Level indicator was triggered at Cardigan during the last reporting period. - There was one sample missing from each of the sites in the region.